-- (d) An employer may have a rule requiring that employees speak only in English at certain times, so long as the employer can show that the rule is justified by business necessity (See section 11010(b)) and the employer has effectively notified its employees of the circumstances and time when speaking only in English is required and of the consequences of violating the rule.
+(d) An employer may have a rule requiring that employees speak only in English at certain times, so long as the employer can show that the rule is justified by business necessity (See section 11010(b)) and the employer has effectively notified its employees of the circumstances and time when speaking only in English is required and of the consequences of violating the rule. (a) Language Restrictions.

-(a) Language Restrictions. - (1) It is an unlawful employment practice for an employer or other covered entity to adopt or enforce a policy that limits or prohibits the use of any language in the workplace unless: - (A) The policy is job-related and consistent with business necessity; - (B) The policy is narrowly tailored; and - (C) The employer has effectively notified its employees of the circumstances and time when the language restriction is required to be observed and of the consequence for violating the language restriction. - (2) For purposes of this subsection, "business necessity" means an overriding legitimate business purpose, such that: - (A) The policy is necessary to the safe and efficient operation of the business; - (B) The policy effectively fulfills the business purpose it is supposed to serve; and - (C) There is no alternative practice to the language restriction that would accomplish the business purpose equally well with a lesser discriminatory impact. - (3) It is not sufficient that the employer's policy merely promotes business convenience or is due to customer preference. - (4) English-only rules are presumed to violate the Act on the basis of national origin and ancestry, unless the employer can prove business necessity.
-English-only rules are never lawful during an employee's non-work time, e.g. breaks, lunch, unpaid employer-sponsored events, etc. - (b) Employment discrimination based on an applicant's or employee's accent is unlawful unless pursuant to a permissible defense. - (c) Foreign training and experience.
+(1) It is an unlawful employment practice for an employer or other covered entity to adopt or enforce a policy that limits or prohibits the use of any language in the workplace, including, but not limited to, an English-only rule, unless:

+(A) The policy is job-related and consistent with business necessity;

+(B) The policy is narrowly tailored; and

+(C) The employer has effectively notified its employees of the circumstances and time when the language restriction is required to be observed and of the consequence for violating the language restriction.

+(2) For purposes of this subsection, "business necessity" means an overriding legitimate business purpose, such that:

+(A) The policy is necessary to the safe and efficient operation of the business;

+(B) The policy effectively fulfills the business purpose it is supposed to serve; and

+(C) There is no alternative practice to the language restriction that would accomplish the business purpose equally well with a lesser discriminatory impact.

+(3) It is not sufficient that the employer's policy merely promotes business convenience or is due to customer preference.

+(4) English-only rules are presumed to violate the Act on the basis of national origin and ancestry, unless the employer can prove business necessity.
+English-only rules are never lawful during an employee's non-work time, e.g. breaks, lunch, unpaid employer-sponsored events, etc.

+(b) Employment discrimination based on an applicant's or employee's accent is unlawful unless the employer proves that the individual's accent interferes materially with the applicant's or employee's ability to perform the job in question.

+(c) Discrimination based on an applicant's or employee's English proficiency is unlawful unless the English proficiency requirement at issue is necessary for the effective performance of the specific position for which it is imposed, and the type and degree of proficiency required is tailored to the requirements of the position in question.

+(d) Foreign training and experience.
 It is an unlawful employment practice, unless pursuant to a permissible defense, for an employer or other covered entity to deny employment opportunities to an individual because the individual received training or education outside the United States, or to require an individual to be foreign trained.

+(e) Retaliation.
+It is an unlawful employment practice for an employer or other covered entity to retaliate against any individual because the individual has opposed discrimination on the basis of national origin, has participated in the filing of a complaint, or has testified, assisted or participated in any other manner in a proceeding in which national origin discrimination has been alleged.

-(d) Immigration-related Practices.
+(f) Immigration-related Practices.